Working with ACS Data Profile Tables

 Introduction

-The American Community Survey (ACS) Data Profile tables
+The American Community Survey (ACS)

-demographic/economic indicators that are commonly used in
+percentages and key demographic/economic indicators that are

-using the tidycensus package, focusing on pulling
+with these tables using the tidycensus package,

-data across multiple geographies efficiently.
+focusing on pulling data across multiple geographies

 First, we’ll define a lookup table of useful variables from the Census Data Profile tables.
 These tables contain pre-calculated percentages and key demographic/economic indicators that are commonly used in analysis.
 The lookup table has three columns: